 • Avoid anal desensitizing lubes unless you are using them to prolong anal play or enhance the experience.
 Otherwise, desensitizing lubes (much like poppers) can dull or remove pain sensation altogether, which can prevent someone from noticing potential injury.
 When you don’t know what your ass can and cannot handle, that’s when problems arise.

 • If you’re playing with silicone toys, stick to water-based or toy-safe lube — silicone lube has been shown to warp some silicone toys.

-Step Three: The Best Sex Positions For New Bottoms
+Step Five: The Best Sex Positions For New Bottoms

 Bottoming takes times and practice.
 When you’re with your partner, the best way to start is by engaging in foreplay and using anal toys with tons of lube to really prime your orifice and relax your body.
 However, if you feel more comfortable using toys on your own, that’s also OK.
 Either way, Dr. Goldstein recommends pre-dilating before full penetration.
 Another tip is to use a lube shooter to truly create slickness throughout the entire anal canal and distal rectum.
 Some clients really love using the lube shooters either before dilating or before sex.

 Once dilated and ready to go, Dr. Goldstein usually recommends sitting on the dick and maneuvering until comfortable and pleasurable.
 Take more of a dominating role in the initial stages, making sure to be in complete control of the speed and depth, until your ass relaxes to its max potential.
 This may take time in one or several sessions to truly embrace all and feel beyond comfortable.
 Once this occurs, one can start experimenting with other positions, all the while analyzing the best angles for entry and enjoyment.